jsmmr/ruby_callable_tree/README.md

 #### `CallableTree::Node::Internal#broadcastable`

-This strategy calls all child nodes of the internal node and ignores their `terminate?` methods, and then outputs their results as array.
+This strategy broadcasts to output a result of the child nodes as array.
+It also ignores their `terminate?` methods by default.

 ##### Class style